Want to be happy, move to Norway

 Focusing on fixing an American problem may feel overwhelming and pointless.
 If like me you are an American, you can vote in ways that reflect support for our social foundations.
 But more importantly, you can focus on increasing your own happiness.

-Over the next several weeks, this site will look at how researchers define and quantify happiness.
-Future posts will explore how you turn scientific findings into practical application.
+Don't worry, this site will explore how you turn scientific findings into practical application.
 From fostering social support to understanding the role gratitude plays in life satisfaction.
 Even the role gender plays on happiness.
+So stay tuned.